Mass. health officials announce state’s first coronavirus-related death

-BOSTON (WHDH) - Massachusetts health officials on Friday announced the state’s first coronavirus-related death.
+BOSTON (WHDH) - BOSTON (WHDH) – The Massachusetts Department of Public Health on Friday announced the state’s first coronavirus-related death.

 RELATED: Where are the coronavirus cases in Mass.?

-The victim, a man in his 80s from Suffolk County, had been undergoing treatment at a hospital in Boston, according to the Massachusetts Department of Public Health.
+The victim, an 87-year-old military veteran from Winthrop, had been undergoing treatment at a hospital in Boston, according to Winthrop town officials.

 The victim also had an underlying health condition, officials said.